eclipsesrl/udesly-docs-gridsome/changelog/index.md

 * Sections can now be added on Article, Aside, Div, Footer, Header or Section and not only Divs;
 * Added support for blocks inside sections;
 * Added option border color for sections;
+* Added a different add to cart with dropdowns;

 #### WordPress
 * Added alt tag for featured images;